BA and Minor in Ancient Greek

 - the major and the minor in Latin

 We also support several associated interdisciplinary programs.

-For a major in Greek, students must take eight courses beyond the elementary Greek sequence (101 and 102), reading ancient Greek literature in Greek.
+For a major in Greek, students must take at least six courses beyond the elementary Greek sequence, reading ancient Greek literature in Greek.
 Options include courses on specific authors such as Euripides, Aristophanes and Homer, and on topics such as Greek oratory and historiography.
 At least two of those courses must be at the 300-level.
-Majors must also complete a 3-credit Greek composition course and take the year-long senior capstone, "The Humanism of Antiquity."
+Majors must also take the year-long senior capstone, "The Humanism of Antiquity."
 Four electives in ancient Greek, Latin, or classical civilization courses round out the major.
 The major is thus a total of 36 credit hours.
 Students can begin the Greek major at Loyola without previous language experience.

 The minor in Greek requires four courses at the 200-level or above, plus the first half of the senior capstone, "The Humanism of Antiquity," a total of 15 credit hours.

 Upon successful completion of their program, Greek students will